Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 But I also knew the real answer wasn't that simple.
 One wrong word could trigger a HUD complaint, a state civil rights filing, five-figure penalties, and the kind of reputational damage that takes a decade to rebuild.

 That moment never left me.
 Because every operator in housing — landlords, property managers, brokers, and lenders — runs into a version of it.
 And almost nobody has a reference that's actually built for the question.
+Yet the liability is substantial, and often overlooked.

 The federal floor is moving